CSCI4100U/Lab05-06/README.md

 - `_deleteGrade()`
     - For the selected `Grade`, use its `id` to call `deleteGradeById` in the `GradesModel`

-### Need Extra Challenge?
-Add the ability to delete grades using the swiping gesture.
-Add the ability to edit grades using the long press gesture, with a popup menu if able.

 ## Getting Help
 If you run into difficulty, you may wish to check out some of the following resources: